-Above: From Atlanta “Pride” 2017; the GLBT ministry from the Shrine of the Immaculate Conception, participated in the event.
+Every year, the GLBT ministry from the Shrine of the Immaculate Conception, participates in the Atlanta “Pride“

 For the past several years, the historic Shrine of the Immaculate Conception in Atlanta, Georgia, has sponsored a contingent of parishioners who march in the annual Atlanta “Pride” Parade.
 This year the “Pride” festival will take place from October 12-14, 2018.
 Listed among the “Registered Participants,” that includes PFLAG Atlanta, Planned Parenthood Southeast, and the Human Rights Campaign, is the Catholic Shrine of the Immaculate Conception.
 Planned Parenthood Southeast served as one of the Grand Marshals in the 2017 Atlanta “Pride” Parade.